-Our toddler community has 1 Guide, 2 assistants and generally 12 to 14 children aged 15 to 36 months.
-Each classroom is a specially prepared environment designed to meet the needs of children this age allowing them to become independent and engaged learners.
-Young children go through sensitive periods of order and language so our Toddler Community is designed with this in mind to allow movement, exploration and socialization.
-Toddlers have a large capacity for mental absorption and are encouraged to quietly and intently explore and discover.
+Our toddler community has a Guide, an assistant and generally 12 to 14 children aged 15 to 36 months.
+Each classroom is a specially prepared environment designed to meet the needs of children this age, allowing them to become independent and engaged learners.
+Young children go through sensitive periods of order and language, so our Toddler Community is designed with this in mind to allow movement, exploration, and socialization.
+Toddlers have a large capacity for mental absorption and are encouraged to explore and discover quietly and intently.

 When Will My Child be Ready for the Toddler Community?